Douglas L. Edmonds: Judicial tenure

 In 1926, he became a Los Angeles Municipal Court judge.
 He was later appointed to the Los Angeles County Superior Court bench, where in 1936 he was presiding judge.
 In June 1936, Edmonds signed the order changing the name of Hollywood star Jean Harlow from Harlean Carpenter Rossen.

 On August 6, 1936, associate justice Nathaniel P. Conrey announced that he would resign from the Supreme Court of California, and would not stand for election that November.
 On September 14, Governor Frank Merriam selected Edmonds to stand in Conrey's place on the November ballot, and, two days later, he was seated as an associate justice pro tempore on the court.
 Conrey, who concluded his active service on the court in August, intended to officially resign once Edmonds was elected, but he died on November 2, the day before the election.
 On November 19, Merriam formally appointed Edmonds, who had won the election, to the supreme court to fill the remainder of Conrey's term.

 Edmonds moved from Los Angeles to San Francisco as a result of his bench appointment.
 In November 1942, he was retained in the election, along with John W. Shenk.
 After another reelection in November 1954, Edmonds served on the Supreme Court until his retirement in December 1955.

 While serving on the court, Edmonds chaired the American Bar Association Section on Judicial Administration.
-In 1954, President Dwight Eisenhower appointed Edmonds to the United Nation's International Law Commission, where he served until 1961.
+In 1954, President Dwight Eisenhower appointed Edmonds to the United Nations' International Law Commission, where he served until 1961.